habbodocs/Communications/README.md

 + Packets
  + Headers
     + How they work
-  + How to update them
+    + How to Update them
  + Structures
     + View Packet Structure from SWF
     + Parsing structures
 + Encryption
 + Encodings
 + Camera